Not everyone experiences the same opportunities to lead a long and healthy life.

 At MRC/CSO Social and Public Health Sciences Unit, we conduct high quality research that has a real impact on health and wellbeing, and on reducing health inequalities – both at home and across the globe.

-Our aim is to conduct high quality research that has a real impact on health and wellbeing, and on reducing health inequalities.
-We have a particular focus on developing and using cutting-edge methods to understand how social, economic and environmental factors influence health, and on working with decision makers, practitioners and the public to identify interventions and policies that can have an effective and sustained impact on health and wellbeing, particularly among those most in need.
+We have a particular focus on developing and using cutting-edge methods to understand how social, behavioural, economic, political and environmental factors influence health.
+We work with decision makers, practitioners and the public to identify interventions and policies that can have an effective and sustained impact on health and wellbeing, particularly among those most in need.

 04 MayProfessor Sharon Simpson is leading a new project to assess whether an intervention called A Stop Smoking In Schools Trial (ASSIST) can be adapted from the UK to the Philippines, China and Indonesia.

 25 AprThere was a sustained increase in mental distress in the UK during the COVID-19 pandemic.
 This did not reverse when lockdown lifted.